NemorionTechnologies/DataConnectors/docs/workflow_planning.md

 ### Clarifications (2025-10-03)
 - Expression engine: standardize on Jint; authoring conditions as JavaScript expressions is acceptable for MVP.
 - Connector lookups: implement GET endpoints with `externalReferenceId` first; evaluate POST/complex payloads later if necessary.
-- Retention job: mark as future work—design it, but no immediate implementation.
+- Retention job: mark as future work--design it, but no immediate implementation.
 - Parameter binding helper: proceed with shared binder extension to convert dictionaries into typed action parameter records.
 ## Condition & Filter Strategy (Draft)